Althrun-sun/credit_default_predictior/README.md

 We present the analysis report using GitHub Pages.
 The final report can be found [here](https://ubc-mds.github.io/credit_default_prediction_group_20/doc/credit_default_analysis_report.html)

+## Dashboard
+In order to visualize the demographic of the default customers and find financial insight, I built a dashboard by using Databricks and Tableau.
+The Dashboard URI deployed in tableau can be found [here](https://public.tableau.com/app/profile/althrun.sun/viz/CreditDefaultDashboardbyAlthrun/Dashboard1?publish=yes).
+The figure below is the demo for the dashboard.
+[data/img/dashboard.png]

 ## Usage

 To replicate the analysis, we offer two options: `Docker` and `Make`.
 The option to use `Docker` is only available for users running on `amd64` (`X86_64`) processors and is not available for systems with `arm64` (`aarch64`) processors.
 For `arm64` users, please use `Make` to replicate the analysis.